CatalanBioGenomeProject/data-submission/README.md

 ### 2.1 ENA Submission Scripts

 Some scripts to assist in data submission have been provided.
-Please read the accompanying instructions.
+Please read the accompanying [instructions](https://github.com/cnag-aat/ERGA-submission/tree/main/get_submission_xmls#readme) to learn how to use them.
 Remember to provide the option `-p CBP` to create the projects with the CBP-specific template.

 ### 2.2 Create a Species Umbrella BioProject